TarziaResearchGroup/TarziaResearchGroup.github.io/_pages/research.md

 We continue to develop an ecosystem built around the work done by Andrew in [<i>stk</i>](https://github.com/lukasturcani/stk) for generating molecular and periodic structures.
 Find tutorials: [<i>stk</i> tutorial videos](https://www.youtube.com/watch?v=mPr9D7nCQ84&list=PLIWYdPQ9hLzVngMF8NOkiApMtgc_ZwZgO) and [code](https://github.com/andrewtarzia/stk-examples).

+### Using coarse-grained and minimal models

+[_cgx_](https://github.com/andrewtarzia/CGExplore) is a library for using _stk_ with coarse-grained molecules to afford more efficient high-throughput screening and rational design.
+This library is under-development but it's first usage is written up [here](https://chemrxiv.org/engage/chemrxiv/article-details/64c7aed1658ec5f7e57cf4d8).

 ### Preparing building blocks for structure generation